 A LEtter from the chair

-The MFA Photography, Video and Related Media Department at the School of Visual Arts is the place where image-makers initiate investigations into the creative practices of the lens and screen arts.
-Since 1988, the department has produced remarkable graduates who have flourished as exhibiting artists, journalists, curators, scholars, and teachers.
-The hub of New York City provides an invaluable network of creative and professional support that students require throughout their matriculation and long after graduation, as they continue to pursue their goals.
+The MFA Photography, Video and Related Media Department at the School of Visual Arts is the premiere program for the study of Lens and Screen Arts.
+For more than 28 years, the department has produced remarkable graduates who have flourished as exhibiting artists, journalists, curators, scholars, and teachers.
+New York City is the hub of an invaluable network that provides creative and professional support that students engage throughout their matriculation and long after graduation, as they continue to pursue their goals.

+We continually push the boundaries of the techniques, theory, and practice of the new technologies.
 The camera has always been a multidisciplinary tool that encompasses science, arts, and the humanities.
-Our students are engaged in the management, creation, and understanding of not just how to produce, but how to interpret the image.
+Today’s students are engaged in the management, creation, and understanding of not just how to produce, but how to interpret the image.
 They are required to read images through the protocols of different disciplines, as well as create new means to make them.
 Mastery of the “vision machines” is the stuff of their professional practice.
 A new artist is an interlocutor who enables others to create and see.

 Charles H. Traub